harshascode/movie-proxy/README.md

-# simple-proxy
+# movie-proxy

-Simple reverse proxy to bypass CORS, used by [movie-web](https://movie-web.app).
+Simple reverse proxy to bypass CORS, used by [movie-web](https://coolbinge.netlify.app).
 Read the docs at https://docs.movie-web.app/proxy/introduction

 ---